tim02-k/codespaces-jupyter/README.md

 # This is a project of the lesson programming at DHBW Mosbach

 Welcome to this project.
-In this lesson we learn the basic skills of programmin like ***loops, functions, packages, ...***
+In this lesson we learn the basic skills of programmin like ***loops, functions, packages, ...***.
-The skills will be teached in **PYTHON**
+The skills will be teached in **PYTHON**.
-This project staarts with some basic little programs and at the end, i hope that i will have some knowledge to make programs that have more complexity.
+This project starts with some basic little programs and at the end, i hope that i will have some knowledge to make programs that have more complexity.

 # GitHub Codespaces ♥️ Jupyter Notebooks